 [Oh the tangled web of weeds]

-One day however, the two seedlings began to grow apart as weeds began to force their way up through the soil beneath them–causing both Short and Sprout to twist and bend in an awkward sort of way–one towards the left, the other towards the right.
-Several days passed, and the weather too began to change.
-Rain no longer fell as precious dewy droplets upon the raised bed in which they’d been planted and It wasn’t long before both Short and Sprout began to wilt in the sweltering heat.
-Hope began to wane.
+One day, however, as weeds began to force their way up beneath the soil between the two seedlings, Short and Sprout began to twist and bend in an awkward sort of way: one towards the left, and the other towards the right.
+As the days passed, the weather too began to change; rain no longer fell as precious dewy droplets upon the raised bed in which they’d been planted and It wasn’t long before Short and Sprout began to grow apart.

-Panic stricken, sprout lifted his withering leaves with every intention of tearing at the weeds that had ensnared him; but it was no use; there wasn’t an ounce of strength left in him.
+Panic stricken, sprout lifted his withering leaves with every intention of tearing at the weeds that had ensnared him, but it was no use; there wasn’t an ounce of strength left in him.
 Even if he could somehow escape this wicked web of weeds, he was so firmly planted in the ground.
 There’d be no escape this day.

 Then something unexpected happened!
 Something was shaking the earth!
 That’s when Sprout saw these two enormous hands reach down from the sky.
 Both hands began to decimate the surrounding and offending foliage.
 One by one their enemies were being vanquished—pulled up by their roots!
-‘These are the hands that planted us!’ thought Sprout excitedly.
+“These are the hands that planted us!” thought Sprout excitedly.